Azure/azureml-examples/cli/jobs/pipelines-with-components/basics/4c_datastore_datapath_uri_file/README.md

 We use a datastore with datapath as input file in this example.
 An easy way to get a datastore and datapath with some dummy data is to create a AzureML dataset.
-Try `az ml dataset create --file data.yml`.
+Try `az ml data create --file data.yml`.
 You will find the datastore + datapath URI in the `paths` section of the output.
 The format to use datastore and datapath is typically `azureml://datastores/<datastore_name>/paths/<path>/<on>/<datastore>/<filename.extn>` You can then reference that in `pipeline.yml`